elastic/elastic-otel-node-example/README.md

 Then open <http://127.0.0.1:3000/el> in your browser.

 That is mostly it.
 When you are done, run `npm run db:stop` to stop the PostgreSQL container.
-The data is not persisted.
+The link data is not persisted outside of the container.
 Definitely *barebones*.